b3gm/ode-to-joy/README.md

 }
 ```

-The corresponding array backed types can be created like so:
+The corresponding array-backed types can be created like so:

 ```typescript
 import { abTypes } from "@b3gm/ode-to-joy";